 18. The Montreal Canadiens won the Stanley Cup in 1924, and then forgot it on the side of a road.

 When the members of the 1924 champion Canadiens got a flat tire on the way to the team’s victory banquet at owner Leo Dandurand’s house, they had to remove the cup from the trunk of the car to get to the spare tire.
 The players, eager to celebrate their win, quickly changed the tire and made their way to the party.
 When the traditional time came for each player to drink champagne from the silver bowl, the cup was nowhere to be found.
 The players had left it on the side of the road.
-They hopped in their car and sped back to the place where they had changed the flat and found the Cup in a snow bank on the side of the road—right where they had left it.
+They hopped in their car and sped back to the place where they had changed the flat and found the cup in a snow bank—right where they had left it.

 But that wasn’t the first time a Montreal hockey team had forgotten the cup.
 The 1907 Montreal Wanderers left it at the home of a team photographer; the photographer’s mother used the cup as a flower pot until the team came back to retrieve it.

-19. Two babies have been baptized in the Cup.
+19. Three babies have been baptized in the Stanley Cup.

 After the Colorado Avalanche won the 1995-’96 championship, defenseman Sylvain Lefebvre used his personal day with the cup to have his daughter christened in the top bowl.

 Eleven years later, after the Detroit Red Wings won in 2007-08, Swedish left-winger Tomas Holmström brought the silverware back to his native country so that his cousin could baptize his 7-week-old daughter in the trophy.
 In 2017, Pittsburgh Penguins forward John Archibald gave his infant son the same treatment.
 And in 2022, Avalanche defenseman Jack Johnson had his three kids baptized in the cup: “His three kids’ baptism was planned before the playoffs, and it turned out the date was Johnson’s day with the Cup,” The Athletic writer Peter Baugh tweeted.
 “So the kids got baptized in the Cup itself.”